Thasin-Sheikh/dart_programming/custom_error_handling.md

 ### 2. Async Error Handling with `try-catch-finally`
 When working with asynchronous code in Dart, error handling works the same way as with synchronous code:
+**When to Use finally**
+Use it to:
+- Clean up resources (close DB, stop loading indicator)
+- Execute code regardless of success or error

 ```dart
 Future<void> loadUserData(String userId) async {